BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Elided Case Format

-An `elided` case is used as a placeholder for an element that has been elided.
+An `elided` case is used as a placeholder for an element that has been elided and its digest, produced by a cryptographic hash algorithm is left as a placeholder.
+This subsection specifies the construct used in the current reference implementation and is informative.

 ~~~ cddl
 elided = digest